kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/README.md

 This factor analysis simplified the Iris dataset into one meaningful latent factor that summarizes the main variation in flower features.<br>

-The full code is available in the [Problem-6_Factor Analysis with Iris data.ipynb](https://github.com/kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/blob/main/Problem-6_Factor%20Analysis%20with%20Iris%20data.ipynb) file.
+The full code is available in the [Problem-6_Factor Analysis with Iris data.ipynb](https://github.com/kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/blob/main/Problem-6_Factor%20Analysis%20with%20Iris%20data.ipynb) file.<br>
 <br>Go back to **Table of Contents** [here](#table-of-contents)<br>